 Sign Up for a Class

-NAMI Family-to-Family will be offered in the summer of 2017.
-To join an interest list for upcoming classes, please contact our HelpLine at (410) 435-2600.
+NAMI Family-to-Family will be offered in early 2018.
+To join an interest list for upcoming programs, please contact our HelpLine at (410) 435-2600.

 What You’ll Gain